 The performance of each intern is evaluated three times annually.
 Once at three months, at mid-year and end-of-year.
 Interns also provide an evaluation of their supervisors and aspects of the training program during the mid-year and end-of-year evaluations.

-If an intern experiences problems with any aspect of their training, he/she may meet directly with the Director of Clinical Training and APA-Accredited Internship at any time to discuss the matter confidentially.
+If an intern experiences problems with any aspect of their training, the intern may meet directly with the Director of Clinical Training and APA-Accredited Internship at any time to discuss the matter confidentially.
 Interns also regularly meet with the Director of Clinical Training monthly during seminar times and have opportunities to share experiences and concerns then as well.
 Usually informal procedures result in a satisfactory resolution of any complaint.
 Additionally, the internship program stipulates a formal grievance and due process procedure.

 Astor Services for Children & Families requires: